-- 3.21 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.22 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of a system of infrastructure by the Applicant.
-The provision of such an infrastructure system would promote access to very high capacity networks and encourage the availability of a wide range of communications services, including high-speed data transfer services.
-In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.23 This proposal will improve the quality of services available and help meeting the growing connectivity needs of people and businesses.
+- 3.20 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.21 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of a broadband network by the Applicant.
+The provision of such a network would promote access to very high capacity networks and encourage the availability of a wide range of communications services, including high-speed data transfer services.
+In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.22 We also consider that the Applicant's intended network could also enhance competition and customer choice as the Applicant proposes to offer retail services in competition with existing telecoms providers and to provide wholesale services to other telecoms providers. - 3.23 The effect of implementing the proposal is likely to be low.
+Any costs to those affected by the Applicant's use of Code powers are likely to be outweighed by the benefits.
+On the other hand, the detrimental effect on the Applicant of a refusal to grant such powers (including to the practicability of its network roll-out) is likely to be significant.